grahul27/safeBikeRoute/README.md

 # SafeBikeRoute

-Mapping a safer future for cyclists.

-This application was designed to help cyclists and advocates visualize, process and update data to improve bike-related saftey in the city of Toronto.
+A web application to help cyclists visualize, process and update data to improve saftey.

 ### Technical Stack